 - In an Alternating Carpool, the driving alternates among carpool participants by the day, week or month.
 Your expenses are incurred only when you do the driving.

-- SmartRide, a carpool matching program from Traffic Solutions available to students and employees of UCSB.
-Traffic Solutions is a division of Santa Barbara County Association of Government (SBCAG)*
+- SmartRide, a carpool matching program from Traffic Solutions available to students and employees of UCSB along with the general public.
+Traffic Solutions is a division of the Santa Barbara County Association of Government (SBCAG)*

 - UCSB Zimride is another resource for finding potential carpool partners.
-Sign up online for customized UCSB service*
+Sign up online with your UCSB email address for customized UCSB white label service*

 - sRide UCSB's Rideshare Facebook group for UCSB or smartphone App*